 AP-35 Projects - 91.220(d)

-This Consolidated Plan includes a new focus on housing programs, including Lead testing, abatement and lead poisoning prevention, as well as a Section 8 loan pool.
+This Consolidated Plan includes a new focus on homeownership repair housing programs, including Lead testing, abatement and lead poisoning prevention and revolving loan program.
+Section 8 loan pool funds may be used for this purpose as well.